Son923/society/docs/TRANSLATIONS.md

 # Translation Guide for Society Game

 ## Overview
 This document explains how to update and manage translations for the Society game.
-The game currently supports English (en) and Vietnamese (vi) languages.
+The game currently supports English (en) and Vietnamese (vi) languages, with Vietnamese set as the default language.

 ## Translation File Structure
 The translation files are located in the `javascript/translations` directory: